-The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 July 2011 was £1,131,000, of which employer's contributions totalled £844,000 and employees' contributions totalled £287,000.
-The agreed contribution rates for future years are 19.2 per cent for employers and 6 per cent for employees.
+The LGPS is a funded defined-benefit scheme, with the assets held in separate funds administered by London Borough of Barking & Dagenham Local Authority.
+The total contribution made for the year ended 31 July 2013 was £1,099,000 of which employer's contributions totalled £836,000 and employees' contributions totalled £263,000.
+The agreed contribution rates for future years are 20.3% for employers and range from 5.5% to 7.5% cent for employees.